 Real-time alerts around unauthorised access to your premises, unusual opening of doors and windows, and tracking capabilities empower response from the moment thieves step foot on farms.
 With a personalised dashboard, authorised personnel have access to a whole-farm overview – accessible any time and from anywhere.
 Notifications and alerts are sent directly to these devices.

 Secure data networks

 As mentioned above, the advent of smart technologies comes with corresponding worries around cyber security.
 The concern around cyber security is alleviated by the security of the data network.
 A zero trust data network mitigates the risk around data transmission.
-At Smarter Technologies, our Orion Data Network utilises a combination of RFID and GPS technologies
+At Smarter Technologies, our Orion Data Network utilises a combination of low-power radio and GPS technologies.

 One of the most critical features of smart technologies is battery life.
 If battery life is short or interrupted, the benefits of smart technologies are rendered meaningless.
 The GPS tags from Smarter Technologies are covert and long-lasting, with battery life of up to four years.

 Get Leading Tractor Security with Smarter Tractor Security Devices from Smarter Technologies